aatifnisar01/aatifnisar01.github.io/_pages/about.md

 ---

 My name is Aatif, and I am a passionate computer scientist specializing in the field of computer vision.

 I completed my Bachelor's degree in Computer Science from Delhi University, where I developed a solid foundation in various computer science disciplines.
 Building on this knowledge, I pursued my Master's degree in Computer Science from South Asian University, focusing on advanced topics in Machine Learning.

 ### Research Experience

 I am a Project Scientist at the esteemed Indian Institute of Technology (IIT) Delhi, collaborating closely with [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/) and [Prof. Nandana Sengupta](https://spp.iitd.ac.in/faculty-profile/5).
-Currently, I am involved in the following projects:
+Currently, I am involved in the following work:

 - Working on the project “Enhancing India’s Science, Technology, and Innovation Policy Analysis Capabilities” at the Indian Institute of Technology, Delhi.
 - Investigating possibilities of automated estimation of household-level economic variables – income and assets, typically measured using a detailed household survey.